 Domaine Faiveley, Mazis-Chambertin, Grand Cru.
 2006 Vintage.
 Medium Garnet.
 Umami notes on the nose and palate - wet earth, mushroom, dried herbs - also ripe black cherry, wild strawberry, violet, vanilla, nutmeg.
 Tannins are very present but also soft.
 Elegant wine.
-Demure at first but with time and acquaintance opened up nicely. — a year ago
+Demure at first but with time and acquaintance opened up nicely. — 3 years ago

 Needs an hour decant.
 All over the place before that.
 Almost a study In wine evolution.

 Nose is a bit slutty.
 Then it becomes almost demure.
 Ah fuck corked.